Dean Rusk: Rusk's memoir

+Death and legacy

 Rusk died of heart failure in Athens, Georgia, on December 20, 1994, at the age of 85.
 He and his wife are buried at the Oconee Hill Cemetery in Athens.

 Rusk Eating House, the first women's eating house at Davidson College, was founded in 1977 and is named in his honor.
 The Dean Rusk International Studies Program at Davidson College is also named in his honor.

 Dean Rusk Middle School, located in Canton, Georgia, was named in his honor, as was Dean Rusk Hall on the campus of the University of Georgia.

-Legacy

 The consensus of historians is that Rusk was a very intelligent man, but very shy and so deeply immersed in details and the complexities of each case that he was reluctant to make a decision and unable to clearly explain to the media what the government's policies were.
 Jonathan Coleman says that he was deeply involved in the Berlin Crisis, the Cuban Missile Crisis, NATO, and the Vietnam War.
 Typically he was highly cautious on most issues, except for Vietnam:

 Regarding Vietnam, historians agree that President Johnson relied heavily on the advice of Rusk, Defense Secretary Robert McNamara, and national security adviser McGeorge Bundy to the effect that a communist takeover of all of Vietnam was unacceptable, and the only way to prevent it was to escalate America's commitment.
 Johnson took their conclusions and rejected dissenting views.

 Rusk's son Rich wrote about his father's time as Secretary of State: "With this reticent, reserved, self-contained, emotionally bound-up father of mine from rural Georgia, how could the decision making have gone any differently?
 His taciturn qualities, which served him so well in negotiating with the Russians, ill-prepared him for the wrenching, introspective, soul-shattering journey that a true reappraisal of Vietnam policy would have involved.
 Although trained for high office, he was unprepared for such a journey, for admitting that thousands of American lives, and hundreds of thousands of Vietnamese, might have been lost in vain."

 George Herring wrote about Rusk in 1992: "He is a man utterly without pretense, a thoroughly decent individual, a man of stern countenance and unbending principles.
 He is a man with a passion for secrecy.
 He is a shy and reticent man, who as Secretary of State sipped scotch to loosen his tongue for press conferences.
 Stolid and normally laconic, he also has a keen, dry wit.
 He has often been described as the 'perfect number two,' a loyal subordinate who had strong—if unexpressed—reservations about the Bay of Pigs operation, but after its failure could defend it as though he had planned it."

 Summarizing the views of historians and political scientists, Smith Simpson states: